Franchisee in Need of a Restrictive Covenant Lawyer? Schedule a Free Consultation Today

 What Can a Restrictive Covenant Lawyer Do for You?

-A Restrictive Covenant Lawyer Can Assess the Validity of Your Franchise Agreement’s Restrictive Covenants
+Assess the Validity of Your Franchise Agreement’s Restrictive Covenants

 First, Mr. Goldstein can review your franchise agreement’s restrictive covenants in order to determine whether they are likely to be enforced under the laws that govern your agreement.
 Different states have different standards; and, with over 30 years of experience exclusively representing franchisees and dealers, Mr. Goldstein can offer deep insights into the potential outcomes of challenging your franchise agreement’s restrictive covenants.